Saturday, April 30, 2016

 Narcissus Restoration Update - Mahogany Sash Passenger Windows - 4-29-2016

-One of two of the first completely restored original mahogany sash
+One of the two, first, completely restored original mahogany sash

 passenger windows from the 1912 Narcissus.
 The original brass components